hhisdagovy/BlueChipSignals/backend/RAILWAY_DEPLOYMENT.md

 1. Click **"New Project"**
 2. Select **"Deploy from GitHub repo"**
 3. Authorize Railway to access your GitHub
-4. Select your `BlueChipSignals-main` repository
+4. Select your `Blue Chip Signals-main` repository

 ### 3. Configure Deployment
 Railway will auto-detect Python.
 If it asks for settings: